 Next, you need to add Gopher Buddy and/or Gopher for Chrome to the trusted apps using the Manage Third-Party App Access setting.
 This is found in the App access control of the Admin Console under Security > API controls.

 Some of Amplified Labs tools utilize Google Drive to store a local cache file.
-To use this, you will need to permit addons to use the Drive API.
+To use this file, you need to permit addons to use the Drive API.
 The setting for this can be found under Apps > Google Workspace > Drive and Docs > Features and Applications under the setting Drive SDK.

 Chrome Gopher utilizes the Admin console's data to report Chromebook metadata to the Administrator in a readable format.
 The Most Recent User metadata field is updated in the Admin console on the Logout event on the Chromebook.